-- When images in which a face was detected during shooting are played back, the images will be automatically rotated for playback display according to the orientation of the face detected except images captured using Continuous, BSS, or Multi-shot 16 (□37, ♣26). - In full-frame playback mode, the image will be enlarged with the face detected during shooting (□31) at the center of the monitor when the zoom control is rotated to T (?) except images that were captured using Continuous, BSS, and Multi-shot 16 (□37, ♣26).
+- When images in which a face was detected during shooting are played back, the images will be automatically rotated for playback display according to the orientation of the face detected, except images captured using Continuous, BSS, Multi-shot 16 (□37, ♣26), or Subject tracking (□38, ♣31). - In full-frame playback mode, the image is enlarged with the detected face (□31) at the center of the monitor when the zoom control is rotated to T (Q), except images that were captured using Continuous, BSS, Multi-shot 16 (□37, →26), or Subject tracking (□38, →31).